PedroCantu-Dev/PedroCantu-Dev/README.md

 </div>

 ### 🎯 Fun Goals
-- 🌐 Continue mastering DevSecOps practices and secure cloud deployment.
+- 🌐 Continue mastering DevOps practices and secure cloud deployment.
 - 📚 Stay updated on AI and data science trends, even if just as a personal interest.
 - 💻 Automate everything from infrastructure setup to application testing.